 Ask a lot of questions.
 They've been through it all and can tell you how to find your own best pathway into medicine.
 You will have a chance to exchange idea and opinions.
 Your network of contacts will expand enormously.

 We Suggest: Bring a planner to keep track of all the lectures, group meetings, shadowing, and study group sessions.
-You can learn to create your own schedule and budget your time, just as you would if you were in medical school!
+You can learn to create your own schedule and budget your time, just as you would if you were in medical school!collapse

 During your stay at Yale, you will live in the Harkness Dormitory, Yale's medical school student residence.
 You are assigned to your own room, a the ten-story building only one to five minutes from the hospital, the medical school, the lecture halls, and the food -- in short, a great location.
 The room includes a vanity and a sink, with lighting.
 Furniture includes an extra-long twin bed (for those tall people), a six-drawer vertical dresser, and a comfortable desk that invites you to have a great study time (standard size) accompanied by a chair.

 In order to maximize your satisfaction with your living quarters, the following things are recommended: